-2017 has been one of the most violent years in DRC’s recent history, with ongoing conflict in the Kivu region, renewed fighting in Tanganyika and a new and brutal conflict in Kasaï.
+2017 was one of the most violent years in DRC’s recent history, with ongoing conflict in the Kivu region, renewed fighting in Tanganyika and a new and brutal conflict in Kasaï.
 The number of Congolese forced to flee from their homes has reached 3.9 million, the highest number of internally displaced people in Africa.
-In July, the EU released €5 million in emergency aid for the victims of violence in DRC’s Kasaï region.
+In July 2017, the EU released €5 million in emergency aid for the victims of violence in DRC’s Kasaï region.

 Comparable in size to western Europe, DRC is one of the world’s poorest countries despite its vast natural resources.
 DRC’s complex humanitarian crisis is characterised by conflict, mass displacement, malnutrition and epidemics.
 In addition to millions of displaced people, DRC hosts over 526 236 refugees from neighbouring countries.

 Kivus and Ituri provinces have been the scene of fighting for over two decades.
 More recently violent clashes have erupted in the Tanganyika and Kasaï provinces.
 The UN has warned that in Kasaï alone 3.2 million people urgently need food assistance and 250 000 children could starve without nutritional help.
 Stepping up aid to the victims of this one-year old conflict is a humanitarian imperative in this region which was already extremely fragile before the crisis.
 In Kivus and Tanganyika, regular flare-ups of ethnic tension, violence and arbitrary killings continue to cause untold suffering.